huggingface/blog/image-search-datasets.md

 and pick up the work on Google Colab.

-If we've moved to a new machine you may need to login again.
+If we move to a new machine, we may need to login again.
 Once we've done this we can load our dataset

 ``` python
 from datasets import load_dataset